Building Docker Images Faster for Webpack

 At Okteto we are very passionate about increasing developer productivity.
 We were looking for ways to improve our container build times when we came across an amazing project, BuildKit.
 BuildKit helps us build Docker images faster than ever.

-But when getting started we found that there were very few practical examples on how one could optimize their Dockerfiles with Buildkit - so we thought why not change that?
+But when getting started we found that there were very few practical examples on how someone could optimize their Dockerfiles with Buildkit - so we thought why not change that?
 This article is going to be about how you too can optimize your Docker builds using Buildkit caches!

 The first question which arises is, why even bother with optimizing your Dockerfiles?
 Well, the thing is that containers have revolutionized how we build, ship, and run our applications these days.
 So much so that containers are now heavily integrated into the development cycle and are built over and over - manually or in CI pipelines for testing and live previews.